mismaah/dhivehi_nlp/README.md

 Stopwords - Remove stopwords from text and return the resulting tokens.

-Stemmer - Remove suffixes and prefixes from words to return their root form.
+Stemmer - Remove suffixes from words to return their root form.

 Language Models - Create language models to predict future additions.
 Language models will give probability based on selected ngram.
 An ngram is contiguous sequence of n tokens